 Do I have to use a chopped dark chocolate bar?
-No, you can use chocolate chips of any kind you would like!
-I just think a chopped dark chocolate bar tastes the best and gives you the best pools of melty chocolate.
+No, you can use semisweet chocolate chips if would like!
+I just think a chopped dark chocolate bar tastes the best and gives you the best pools of melty chocolate chunks.

 When the cookies are straight out of the oven, scoot a circular cookie cutter around them to make them perfectly round!